Rajat117/aws-guide/Monitoring/EvenBridge/Overview.md

-Evolved version of CloudWatch Event
+Evolved version of CloudWatch Event.<br>
 The CloudWatch event uses default Bus created by AWS for your account.
-Trhough which we can connect to services existing only in AWS.
+Through which we can connect to services existing only in AWS.
-The EventBridge allows you to have multiple buses to connect to other partenrs or (SaaS).
+The EventBridge allows you to have multiple buses to connect to other partners or (SaaS).

 # Characteristic
 - Multiple buses